What is a hysterectomy?

 Nowadays, hysterectomies don’t have to be like that.
 With advances in women’s healthcare, we can (and should!) turn hysterectomies into minimally invasive procedures where the patient goes home the same day and can return to normal activities in just a few weeks.

-Unfortunately, there are too few surgeons that perform this surgery laparoscopically.
-I do over 99% of mine this way.
+Unfortunately, too few surgeons perform this surgery laparoscopically.
+I perform over 99% of mine this way.
 For more information about our advanced outpatient surgical procedures, please visit our Outpatient Hysterectomy Center website.

 When is a hysterectomy the best option?